Paul Scriven: Early and professional life

-In 2020 Scriven was awarded an Honorary Doctorate from Manchester Metropolitan University for his services to public sector reform and international LGBT asylum issues.
+In 2020 Scriven was awarded an honorary doctorate from Manchester Metropolitan University for his services to public sector reform and international LGBT asylum issues.
 Scriven undertook to support the university's first generation programme of supporting more people to go the university from households with a history of family members not entering higher education.

 Political career

 Scriven was elected to Sheffield City Council in May 2000 for the Broomhill ward and became Leader of the Liberal Democrat Group in 2002.
 He then became Leader of the Council in 2008, following the local elections which saw the Liberal Democrats take control of Sheffield City Council.

-At the 2010 general election, he was the Liberal Democrat candidate for the Sheffield Central constituency, losing to Labour's Paul Blomfield by just 165 votes.
+At the 2010 general election, he was the Liberal Democrat candidate for the Sheffield Central constituency, nearly gaining a solid Labour seat which was narrowly held by Paul Blomfield.
+Scriven missed out by just 165 votes.

 Following the 2010 election, Scriven remained as Leader of the Council and, in November of that year, he received a Leader Award from the Alliance of Liberals and Democrats for Europe, awarded annually to "recognise... the work of outstanding local and regional liberal and democrat politicians".

 In April 2011, The Guardian newspaper described Scriven as the "closest ally in local government" to Deputy Prime Minister Nick Clegg MP.
-In the article, he discussed the coalition government's decision to "front-load" local government spending cuts and claimed it was right to do so, saying it might not have been better to even out the reductions across four years.
+In the article, he discussed the coalition government's decision to "front-load" local government spending cuts and claimed it was right to do so, saying it would not have worked to stage the reductions across four years.

-In the May 2011 local elections, Labour regained control of the Council and Scriven resigned as Leader of the Liberal Democrat Group.
+In the May 2011 local elections in Sheffield, Labour regained control of the Council and Scriven resigned as Leader of the Liberal Democrat Group.
 A year later in the 2012 elections, Scriven lost his Broomhill seat.

 On 8 August 2014 it was announced that Scriven had been appointed as a Liberal Democrat life peer.
-He was made the Baron Scriven of Hunters Bar in the City of Sheffield on 23 September 2014.
-During his time in the Lords Scriven has worked on issues around human rights abuses in Bahrain, improving the immigration system especially for LGBT+ applicants, campaigning for a federal UK through the regions via radical devolution, local government reform as well highlighting civil liberties issues related to technology and IT.
+He was created Baron Scriven, of Hunters Bar in the City of Sheffield, on 23 September 2014.
+During his time in the Lords Scriven has worked on issues around human rights abuses in Bahrain and Gulf states, improving the immigration system especially for LGBT+ applicants, campaigning for a federal UK through the regions with proper fiscal devolution, local government reform, NHS reform and social care issues as well highlighting civil liberties issues related to technology and IT.